cypherlab/xpubs/README.md

 ---

-Derive any exetended pubkey, in your terminal.
+Derive any slip0132 pubkey, in your terminal.

 ## Install